How Can CPG Brands Establish a DTC eCommerce Channel?

 By offering different bundles on the eCommerce channel than the retail outlet helps CPG brands garner more sales.
 The different bundles could be a variety of packs, multi-packs, travel sizes, complementary products, and more.

 Beauty products are a classic example of this.
-For instance, the Sephora store does not sell their best range of moisturizers in travel sizes, but on their eCommerce channel, they do.
+For instance, the Sephora store does not sell their best range of moisturizers in travel sizes, but on their DTC eCommerce channel, they do.

 3. Exclusive local offerings

-Name retail partners with exclusive local offerings on the website that differentiate themselves between the eCommerce channel and retailers.
+Name retail partners with exclusive local offerings on the website that differentiate themselves between the DTC eCommerce channel and retailers.
 Add a QR Code or NFC tag on the product packaging that redirects the customer to the brand’s official website with retail partners listed.

 4. Early access to new products

-CPG brands that are genuinely omnichannel allows customers to connect with them through social media, website, email, and even text messages.
+CPG brands that are genuinely omnichannel allow customers to connect with them through social media, website, email, and even text messages.
 To do so, CPG brands must embrace technology that helps their businesses automate the process.

-#3 Discounts and loyalty programs in your DTC eCommerce channel
+#3 Provide discounts and loyalty programs in your DTC eCommerce channel

 Besides, increasing customer retention even by 5% boosts profitability by 25%-95%.

 #4 Understand your target audience with a DTC eCommerce channel

 According to MarketingWeek, Glossier attracts “a legion of hardcore fans with its straight-talking approach to beauty that shuns ‘stale retail’ in favor of complete customer-centricity.”